Which directional term refers to a position closer to the head or... | Channels for Pearson+

 Multiple Choice

-Which directional term refers to a position closer to the head or upper part of a structure?
+Which directional term refers to a position closer to the head or upper part of a structure in the human body?

 A